 Bundle up and breathe the fresh autumn air!
 You can go on a short walk in the park to admire the beautiful coloured leaves that fall brings.
 You can go to a local park like Victoria or Waterloo Park and walk a scenic trail hearing the crunch of the fallen leaves under your feet.

 If you can’t take your loved one out too far why not go somewhere nearby?
 You can relax in the backyard, front porch, or go on a short walk to pick up the mail.
-If it’s too cold outside for your loved one, and if they are in your social bubble, – you can always go on a relaxing country drive to see all the colours or simply open up some windows and blinds to let the fresh air inside.
+If it’s too cold outside for your loved one, you can always go on a relaxing country drive to see all the colours or simply open up some windows and blinds to let the fresh air inside.

 4) Get festive with fall decorations